 And the difficulty also grows exponentially as you progress, but I only found the game starting to get challenging from the 2nd area forward.
 Luckily apart from the upgrades, you also have infinite lives, so you can try again and again, although every time you die, you need to restart the level all over again (which can be a drag if you die near the end of a level).

-But the gem in the crown is the mix of action and platforming which is very reminiscent from other similar titles like Prince of Persia, Another World or Flashback.
+But the gem in the crown is the mix of action and platforming which is very reminiscent of other similar titles like Prince of Persia, Another World or Flashback.
 It’s very fluid and fast-paced (but perhaps not as much as the titles I mentioned), but then the combat sections slow that fluidity to a halt (although an experienced player can combine the running and the dodging with the back shot to keep it somewhat fluid).
 Yes, Kyle can use a back shot by stretching his arm backwards, without looking or aiming.
 Very useful (and badass looking!) when you’re surrounded by enemies but it’s not very realistic.

 The level design is very well made and apart from some later levels, you won’t need maps to figure your way around them.
 Although you might have trouble in some screens figuring out where you can climb up to an upper screen.